January 2000 B.A. summa

 Future Afghanistan.
 Edited by Robert Kluijver.
 Den Haag: Gemak, 2008.

 Kabul: Constitutions - Annotated Guide to the Interactive Map.
-Text by Mariam Ghani, photographs by Rick Vogels.
+Text and diagrams by Mariam Ghani, photographs by Rick Vogels.
 Produced by Gemak, 2008.
+Reprinted without photographs by rotor (Graz) in 2012.

 Encyclopedia of Arab American Art.
 Edited by Fayeq S. Oweis.
 NH: Greenwood, 2007.